kapsali29/keycloak_wrapper/README.md

 ## Keycloak wrapper

 This is a Python library, based on **Python3** which calls Keycloak API endpoints.
-It'

 ## Installation
 `$ pip install keycloak_wrapper`